shakeer9642/micro/README.md

-# micro this is my first repogatory
+# micro this is my first repository